ServiceNowDevProgram/SpoketoberfestResources/README.md

 1. Make four pull requests that meet minimum quality standards (aren't automated or spam, etc.)
 2. Be in the first 50,000 qualifying users.
 This year, in particular, procrastination may cost you the shirt if that matters to you.

 Thanks to everyone that builds and contributes.
-If you have any issues, feel free to reach out to dave.slusher@servicenow.com or andrew.barnes@servicenow.com.
-Happy building!
+If you have any issues, feel free to find us on the #hacktoberfest channel on the [sndevs.com](https://sndevs.com/) Slack workspace